In the largest expanse of Australian outback, you'll find the tallest wave, whitest beach and biggest outdoor gallery.

 Enjoy an afternoon swim or snorkel in the calm, clear waters of Blue Haven Beach and Twilight Cove.

 On arrival in Kalgoorlie, take a walk down Hannan Street for an introduction to the lively pubs, bars, nightclubs and restaurants of Australia’s largest outback city.
-Search the Australian Good Food Guide for dining ideas.
+Drop into the Kalgoorlie Visitor Centre for local recommendations or to book a ticket on the Kalgoorlie Tram Tour.

 For the best sunset views in town, head up to Mount Charlotte.

-Hop on a scenic flight or pull on a hard hat for a tour of one of the world's largest open-cut mines.
-Part of the famous Golden Mile, the Super Pit is a colossal 3.5 kilometres long and 1.5 kilometres wide, producing 900,000 ounces of gold each year.Dig a little deeper into gold rush history at the Kalgoorlie-Boulder WA Museum.
-Learn how…
+Hop on a scenic flight with Circle H Helicopters or Goldfields Air Services, or pull on a hard hat for a tour of one of the world's largest open-cut mines.
+Part of the famous Golden Mile, the Super Pit is a colossal 3.5 kilometres long and 1.5 kilometres wide, producing 900,000 ounces of gold each year.Dig a little deeper into gold rush history at…

-Hop on a scenic flight or pull on a hard hat for a tour of one of the world's largest open-cut mines.
+Hop on a scenic flight with Circle H Helicopters or Goldfields Air Services, or pull on a hard hat for a tour of one of the world's largest open-cut mines.
 Part of the famous Golden Mile, the Super Pit is a colossal 3.5 kilometres long and 1.5 kilometres wide, producing 900,000 ounces of gold each year.

-Dig a little deeper into gold rush history at the Kalgoorlie-Boulder WA Museum.
+Dig a little deeper into gold rush history at the Museum of the Goldfields.
 Learn how prospectors searched for gold, discover the hardships they faced, and gaze wide-eyed at the State’s largest collection of gold bars and nuggets.

 Leave Kalgoorlie early and make the one-and-a-half-hour journey to Lake Ballard, via Menzies on the Goldfields Highway.The last 55 kilometres to Lake Ballard are on unsealed road, leading you to the vast, stark-white salt bed where 51 Antony Gormley sculptures create the most striking outdoor gallery.Return to the historic gold mining town of…